A Transform Method for Evolution PDEs on a Finite Interval: Conclusions

 We conclude with some remarks:

 {\bf (1)} Coupled boundary conditions can also be analysed using our method.
 For example, for the \bvp\,

 the solution {\em can} be expressed in a series of eigenfunctions \cite{zhang}.
-This is a consequence of the fact that the associated differential operator with the above boundary conditions can be made self-adjoint.
+This is a consequence of the fact that the associated $x$-differential operator with the above boundary conditions, has a self-adjoint extension.
 In this case, it is possible to deform the integrals appearing in our representation and to rewrite them in terms of an infinite series.
+Alternatively, the series can be obtained by evaluting the relevant system derived from equations (\ref{gr1n}) at the zeros of $\Delta(k)$.

 {\bf (2)} Earlier work on two-point boundary value problems for linear evolution PDEs has appeared in \cite{fp4}, but the existence of zeros of $\Delta(k)$ was not investigated.
 The determination of conditions for well posedness is presented in \cite{pel}.
 The role of the zeros of the determinant $\Delta(k)$ and their determination in some particular cases are studied in \cite{pel2}.